vipulnaik/diet-exercise-health/notes/lipid-lowering-strategies.md

 * Amla; see [here](../events/2025/2025-09-29-amla-purchase.md)

+* Red yeast rice, a natural statin, currently deferred until I can get at least one set of lipid readings after a few weeks of regular amla use.

 * Berberine, a natural PCSK9 inhibitor, currently rejected due to its other metformin-like effects that can be very strong.